 Denver Neighborhoods that Appreciated the Most + Least in the Last Five Years

-Looking back over the last five years and focusing on the neighborhoods with the most appreciation brings quite a few newcomers to the list.
-Goldsmith, College View/ South Platte, Country Club, Belcaro, and Speer all broke into the top ten this year.
-In fact, the Goldsmith neighborhood went from worst to first by doubling its appreciation in the last year!
+Looking back over the last five years and focusing on the neighborhoods with the most appreciation brings a few newcomers to the list.
+Hilltop, Wellshire, Hale, Barnum, Athmar Park, Chaffee Park, and Sunnyside all broke into the top ten this year.
+In fact, only three remained in the top ten from last year: College View / South Platte, Barnum West, and Washington Virginia Vale.

 The Priciest and Cheapest Square Footage in Denver

-Price per square foot (PSF) is a great metric for homebuyers because it puts neighborhoods on an even playing field in regard to density.
-If you have minimum space requirements for your home search (which, let’s face it, we all do), the PSF is an excellent tool.
+Price per square foot (PSF) is a great metric for homebuyers because it puts neighborhoods on a more even playing field, in regard to density.
+If you have minimum space requirements for your home search (which, let’s face it, we all do), PSF is an excellent tool.
 Multiply the PSF for a neighborhood by your space needs to get an idea of which neighborhoods will work for your budget.
 Below, we have the top ten priciest and most affordable neighborhoods by PSF — it’s no surprise that Union Station leads the pack:

 The Fastest and Slowest Selling Neighborhoods in Denver

-If you’re staying attuned to our monthly market updates, this shouldn’t be a big surprise: single family homes are moving quickly, condos are not.
-Remember, this is a look back.
-Things are changing in the downtown/condo market, and I expect to see a big reshuffle next year!
-The chart below reveals Denver’s fastest and slowest selling neighborhoods by the average number of days that homes spend on the market:
+If you’re staying attuned to our monthly market updates, this shouldn’t be a big surprise: single-family homes and condos are moving quickly.
+Historically more affordable neighborhoods topped the list this year, as buyers scooped up homes, bringing down the average days on market to single digits!
+The chart below reveals Denver’s fastest and slowest-selling neighborhoods by the average number of days that homes spend on the market:

 Denver Neighborhoods with the Most and Least Inventory